buttonwoodcx/bcx-validation/doc/tutorial.md

 > Note since the id "ab" is not unique, the error only appears once.
 If you don't use `key: "id"` error key override, the error will appears twice, one on "1", another on "2".

+> key uses expression or function.
+Produced result must be a string.

 #### Special context variables introduced by foreach

 Undernearth, for every item in the model array, `foreach` transformer creates new override context (aurelia-binding concept) and add few special context variables.